esync-network/docs/docs/security/index.md

 ## Immutable and Transparent Transactions

-Like Ethereum and other EVM-compatible blockchains, eCredits provides immutable and transparent transaction records.
+Like Ethereum and other EVM-compatible blockchains, eSync Network provides immutable and transparent transaction records.
 Once a transaction is validated and recorded on a block, it can't be altered or removed.
 This immutability ensures a high degree of transparency and accountability, as anyone can audit the transactions and verify their accuracy.

-All transactions can be queried by running a node or by using the public block explorer which is available at <https://explorer.ecredits.com>.
+All transactions can be queried by running a node or by using the public block explorer which is available at <https://explorer.esync.network>.

-[Scorechain](https://www.scorechain.com/) is a compliance solution for crypto asset regulation and is used by several exchanges and other organizations that integrated eCredits to comply with crypto regulation or anti-money laundering rules.
+[Scorechain](https://www.scorechain.com/) is a compliance solution for crypto asset regulation and is used by several exchanges and other organizations that integrated eSync Network to comply with crypto regulation or anti-money laundering rules.

 ## Decentralized Consensus Mechanism